mikkoim/dinotool/README.md

 ```

 ### Windows notes:
 - Windows is supported only for CPU usage.
-If you want GPU support on Windows, we recommend using WSL2 + Ubuntu.
+If you want GPU support on Windows, we recommend using WSL2 + Ubuntu, or managing the environment yourself by first installing a GPU torch version and then dinotool.
 - The conda method above is recommended for Windows CPU setups.

 ## 🚀 Basic usage